 |---|---|---|

-| 🇦🇺Australia | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro, Perro de Presa Canario | Strict prohibition on import of these breeds and all crosses.
+| 🇦🇺 Australia | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro, Perro de Presa Canario | Strict prohibition on import and all crosses.
 10-day mandatory quarantine on arrival for all dogs. |

-| 🇨🇾Cyprus | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro | Prohibited from being brought into the Republic of Cyprus. |
+| 🇨🇾 Cyprus | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro | Prohibited from being brought into the Republic of Cyprus. |

-| 🇩🇰Denmark | Pit Bull Terrier, Tosa Inu, American Staffordshire Terrier, Fila Brasileiro, Dogo Argentino, American Bulldog, Boerboel, Kangal, Central Asian Shepherd Dog, Caucasian Shepherd Dog, South Russian Shepherd Dog, Tornjak, Sarplaninac | 13 breeds banned from import and breeding. |
+| 🇩🇰 Denmark | Pit Bull Terrier, Tosa Inu, American Staffordshire Terrier, Fila Brasileiro, Dogo Argentino, American Bulldog, Boerboel, Kangal, Central Asian Shepherd Dog, Caucasian Shepherd Dog, South Russian Shepherd Dog, Tornjak, Sarplaninac | 13 breeds banned from import and breeding. |

-| 🇫🇷France Cat.
+| 🇫🇷 France Cat.
 1 | Pit Bull types, Boerbull types, Tosa types (all without pedigree) | Entry strictly prohibited for Category 1.
 Even layovers are dangerous.
-Category 2 (pedigreed versions) is restricted — see Section II. |
+Category 2 (pedigreed versions) restricted — see Section II. |

-| 🇩🇪Germany Federal | Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, Bull Terrier | Federal ban on import and transit of these four breeds and all crosses.
+| 🇩🇪 Germany Federal | Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, Bull Terrier | Federal ban on import and transit of these four breeds and all crosses.
 Individual states add further restrictions — see Section II. |

-| 🇮🇸Iceland | Pit Bull Terrier, Staffordshire Bull Terrier, Tosa Inu, Dogo Argentino, Fila Brasileiro, English Bull Terrier | Certain dangerous breeds banned from importation. |
+| 🇮🇸 Iceland | Pit Bull Terrier, Staffordshire Bull Terrier, Tosa Inu, Dogo Argentino, Fila Brasileiro, English Bull Terrier | Certain dangerous breeds banned from importation. |

-| 🇮🇪Ireland | American XL Bully (banned since Oct 2024) | Import is strictly prohibited.
-The one-time window for new residents to apply for a "Certificate of Exemption" closed on February 1, 2025.
+| 🇮🇪 Ireland | American XL Bully (banned since Oct 2024) | Import strictly prohibited.
+The window for a Certificate of Exemption closed February 1, 2025.
 No new XL Bullies may be brought into the State.
 Additional breeds restricted — see Section II. |

-| 🇳🇴Norway | Pit Bull Terrier, American Staffordshire Terrier, Dogo Argentino, Fila Brasileiro, Tosa Inu, Czechoslovakian Wolfdog, wolf hybrids | Forbidden to import, sell, or breed. |
+| 🇳🇴 Norway | Pit Bull Terrier, American Staffordshire Terrier, Dogo Argentino, Fila Brasileiro, Tosa Inu, Czechoslovakian Wolfdog, wolf hybrids | Forbidden to import, sell, or breed. |

-| 🇸🇬Singapore | Pit Bull (incl.
-Amstaff/Staffie types), Akita, Boerboel, Dogo Argentino, Fila Brasileiro, Neapolitan Mastiff, Tosa, Perro de Presa Canario | These breeds and all crosses are not allowed to be imported. |
+| 🇸🇬 Singapore | Pit Bull (incl.
+Amstaff/Staffie types), Akita, Boerboel, Dogo Argentino, Fila Brasileiro, Neapolitan Mastiff, Tosa, Perro de Presa Canario | These breeds and all crosses not allowed to be imported. |

-| 🇹🇷Turkey | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro | Import and ownership restrictions apply. |
+| 🇹🇷 Turkey | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro | Import and ownership restrictions apply. |

-| 🇬🇧United Kingdom | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro, American XL Bully | Banned "types" under the Dangerous Dogs Act.
-Entry illegal without special government exemption.
-2026 Alert: Dogs Trust is ending its third-party liability insurance for banned breeds on June 30, 2026.
-Owners must secure alternative government-approved coverage immediately to remain legal. |
+| 🇬🇧 United Kingdom | Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Brasileiro, American XL Bully | Banned "types" under the Dangerous Dogs Act.
+Entry illegal without government exemption.
+2026 Alert: Dogs Trust ending third-party liability insurance for banned breeds June 30, 2026 — owners must secure alternative coverage immediately. |

 Good News